Diversifying Deep Ensembles: A Saliency Map Approach for Enhanced OOD Detection, Calibration, and Accuracy: Related Work

-DNNs are prone to overfitting, which limits their ability to generalize and evaluate uncertainty \cite{guo2017calibration}.
-Multiple works attempted to fix this issue.
-A simple approach to evaluate uncertainty is to take a probability of the predicted class on the output of the softmax layer \cite{hendrycks2016baseline}.
-Several authors proposed improvements to this method either for better calibration output or higher OOD detection accuracy.
-Some works studied activation statistics between layers to detect anomaly behavior \cite{sun2021react}.
-Another approach is to use Bayesian training, which usually leads to improved uncertainty prediction at the cost of accuracy \cite{goan2020bayesian}.
-Other works attempted to use insights from classical machine learning, like KNNs \cite{sun2022out} and ensembles \cite{lakshminarayanan2017deepensemble}.
-It was shown, that ensembles reduce overfitting and produce confidence estimates, which outperform most existing methods \cite{yang2022openood}.
-There are also multiple methods, which make use of unlabeled OOD data \cite{yang2021udgextradata}.
-However, in many practical applications, it is hard to predict the type of OOD data beforehand.
+\textbf{Confidence Estimation.} DNNs can be prone to overfitting, which limits their ability to generalize and predict confidence \cite{guo2017calibration}.
+Multiple works attempted to address this issue.
+A simple approach to confidence estimation is to take the probability of a predicted class on the output of the softmax layer \cite{hendrycks2016msp}.
+Several authors proposed improvements to this method for either better confidence estimation or higher OOD detection accuracy.

+Some works studied activation statistics between layers to detect anomalous behavior \cite{sun2021react}.
+Another approach is to use Bayesian training, which can lead to improved confidence prediction at the cost of accuracy \cite{goan2020bayesian}.
+Other works attempted to use insights from classical machine learning, such as KNNs \cite{yang2022openood} and ensembles \cite{lakshminarayanan2017deepensemble}.
+It was shown that ensembles reduce overfitting and produce confidence estimates, which can outperform most existing methods \cite{yang2022openood}.
+In this work, we further improve deep ensembles by applying a new training algorithm.